 - Thyme and bay leaf: Aromatics to give the soup depth.

-Take the brie out of the fridge and allow it to come to room temperature as you prepare the soup.
+Let the brie come to room temperature as you prepare the soup.
+Chop the shallots finely and cut the cauliflower into small florets.

-Add the shallots and sauté until they are fragrant and translucent, about 5 minutes.
-Then add the Dijon mustard and stir to combine.
+Melt the butter in a large Dutch oven with a lid over medium heat.
+Add the shallots and sauté until fragrant and translucent, about 5 minutes, add Dijon mustard and stir to combine.

 If you find the soup is overly thick, you can add a little more water, but remember you still have half and half to add.